Bragging about 4-month-old murder lands Thane man in jail

-For nearly four months, no one knew that a property broker’s body had been lying in a nearly 2,000-foot gorge in Malshej Ghat; having nearly gotten away with the murder, a drunken Karan Jadhav bragged about it to his friends in a bar, and landed up in prison
+For 4 months, no one knew that a property broker’s body had been lying in a Malshej Ghat gorge; having nearly gotten away with murder, a drunken Karan Jadhav bragged about it in a bar, got arrested

 The smartest criminals are also often the dumbest ones because, having committed the perfect crime, they can’t resist bragging about it.
 This is exactly what happened to a property broker from Shahapur in Thane district, who murdered another broker he was having a dispute with and threw the body off a cliff, into a nearly 2,000-foot deep gorge in Malshej Ghat.